Data protection

 Value: fb.1.1578401280585.310434968

-Vimeo use this data to improve their own service, to communicate with you and to implement their own targeted advertising measures.
-On their website they emphasise that only first-party cookies (i.e. cookies from Vimeo itself) are used for embedded videos, provided you do not interact with the video.
+Vimeo uses this data, among other things, to improve its service, to communicate with you, and to implement its own targeted advertising measures.
+Vimeo emphasizes on its website that only first-party cookies (i.e., cookies from Vimeo itself) are used with embedded videos as long as you do not interact with the video.

 How long and where is the data stored?

 Vimeo is headquartered in White Plains, New York (USA).
-However, their services are offered worldwide.
-For this, the company uses computer systems, databases and servers in the United States and other countries.
-Thus, your data may also be stored and processed on servers in America.
-Vimeo stores the data until the company no longer has an economical reason for keeping it.
-Then the data will be deleted or anonymised.
-Vimeo correspond to the EU-U.S. Privacy Shield Framework and are therefore allowed to collect and use information from users within the EU, and to transfer this data to the USA.
+However, the services are offered worldwide.
+The company uses computer systems, databases, and servers in the USA and also in other countries.
+Your data may therefore also be stored and processed on servers in America.
+The data will be stored by Vimeo as long as the company has an economic reason for storage.
+Then the data will be deleted or anonymized.

-You always have the option to manage cookies in your browser.
-If you do not want Vimeo to set cookies and collect information about you for example, you can delete or deactivate cookies in your browser settings at any time.
-These settings vary a little depending on the browser.
-Please note that after deactivating/deleting cookies, various functions may no longer be fully available.
-The following instructions show how you can manage or delete cookies in your browser.
+You always have the option to manage cookies in your browser according to your preferences.
+For example, if you do not want Vimeo to set cookies and collect information about you, you can delete or disable cookies in your browser settings at any time.
+Depending on the browser, this works a little differently.
+Please note that after disabling/deleting cookies, various functions may no longer be fully available.
+The following instructions show how to manage or delete cookies in your browser.

-If you are a registered Vimeo member, you can also manage cookies in Vimeo’s settings.
+If you are a registered Vimeo member, you can also manage the cookies used in the settings at Vimeo.

-If you have consented to the processing and storage of your data by integrated Vimeo elements, this consent is the legal basis for data processing (Art.
+If you have consented to your data being processed and stored by embedded Vimeo elements, this consent serves as the legal basis for data processing (Art.
 6 para.
-1 lit. a GDPR) .
-Generally, your data is also stored and processed on the basis of our legitimate interest (Art.
+1 lit. a GDPR).
+In principle, your data is also stored and processed based on our legitimate interest (Art.
 6 para.
-1 lit. f GDPR) to maintain fast and good communication with you or other customers and business partners.
-Nevertheless, we only use integrated Vimeo elements if you have given your consent.
+1 lit. f GDPR) in having quick and good communication with you or other customers and business partners.
+We only use the embedded Vimeo elements to the extent that you have given consent.
 Vimeo also sets cookies in your browser to store data.
-We therefore recommend you to read our privacy policy on cookies carefully and to take a look at the privacy policy or the cookie policy of the respective service provider.
+Therefore, we recommend that you read our privacy text about cookies carefully and review the privacy policy or cookie guidelines of the respective service provider.

-Vimeo also processes data in the USA, among other countries.
-We would like to note, that according to the European Court of Justice, there is currently no adequate level of protection for data transfers to the USA.
-This can be associated with various risks to the legality and security of data processing.
+Vimeo processes data, among other places, in the USA.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
+This may involve various risks for the legality and security of data processing.

-Vimeo uses standard contractual clauses approved by the EU Commission as basis for data processing by recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, and especially in the USA) or data transfer there (= Art.
-46, paragraphs 2 and 3 of the GDPR).
-These clauses oblige Vimeo to comply with the EU‘s level of data protection when processing relevant data outside the EU.
-These clauses are based on an implementing order by the EU Commission.
-You can find the order and the clauses here: https://ec.europa.eu/commission/presscorner/detail/en/ip_21_2847
+As a basis for data processing with recipients based in third countries (outside the European Union, Iceland, Liechtenstein, Norway, particularly in the USA) or a data transfer to such countries, Vimeo uses standard contractual clauses approved by the EU Commission (= Art.
+46 para.
+2 and 3 GDPR).
+These clauses require Vimeo to maintain the EU level of data protection when processing relevant data outside the EU.
+These clauses are based on an implementing decision of the EU Commission.
+You can find the decision and the clauses, among others, here: https://ec.europa.eu/germany/news/20210604-datentransfers-eu_de.

-You can find out more about the use of cookies at Vimeo at https://vimeo.com/cookie_policy.
-Furthermore, you can find more information on privacy at Vimeo at https://vimeo.com/privacy.
+Learn more about the use of cookies at Vimeo at https://vimeo.com/cookie_policy, information on data protection at Vimeo can be found at https://vimeo.com/privacy read more.

 YouTube Privacy Policy